bloom-housing/bloom/README.md

 ## System Overview

-An overview of the system will go here.

 ### Applications

 This repository contains refence implementations for each of the two main user-facing applications in the system: